Let’s stop and talk for a minute about the foundation of marriage.

 The world builds marriage on ungodly and unscriptural things – like romantic feelings and infatuation.
 Sadly, we may have bought into some of the world’s lies without even realizing what we have embraced.

-The world says things like:
+The world says things about marriage like:

 - Marriage should be built on Hollywood style “true love” – meaning, an intense infatuation and feelings of romantic love.

 - Romantic love is the greatest love there is.

 - The purpose of marriage is to celebrate romantic love and showcase romantic love – unless romantic love dies, and then you need to leave that marriage to find a more real romantic love.